eduardm1/API/README.md

 Before starting :checkered_flag:, you need to have [Git](https://git-scm.com) and [Node](https://nodejs.org/en/) installed.

 ## :checkered_flag: Starting ##
+Open the terminal on your machine and execute the following commands.

+The `$` is used the indicate the start of the command.
+So do not enter it when executing the commands.

 ```bash
 # Clone this project